bdm123/emr-bootstrap-alluxio/README.md

 After the cluster is in "Waiting" status, open web browser at: http://<public_dns_of_master>:19999 , you will see the alluxio cluster is ready.

+If you scale out the cluster, alluxio will expand as well.

 # emr cluster conf

 ```